-The implementation of workforce training programs under the WIOA in South Dakota is overseen by the state's Workforce Development Council, with a vision to "collaborate amongst government, education, business, and community to develop skilled workforce which will allow employers in South Dakota to expand business when opportunity arises."11 Further, resources on the DLR website include a wide range of workforce services for individuals, including job search tools, resources for new and expecting mothers, and resources for veterans, young adults, individuals age 55+, and citizens reentering the workforce.12
+The implementation of workforce training programs under the WIOA in South Dakota is overseen by the state's Workforce Development Council (WDC), with a vision to "collaborate amongst government, education, business, and community to develop skilled workforce which will allow employers in South Dakota to expand business when opportunity arises."
+This council aims to meet the economic needs of the state, in which broadband will be a priority for the council over the next five years.
+Further, resources on the DLR website include a wide range of workforce services for individuals, including job search tools, resources for new and expecting mothers, and resources for veterans, young adults, individuals age 55+, and citizens reentering the workforce.